 The Effects of Mutual Fund Decarbonization on Stock Prices and Carbon Emissions

-This study answers the question of whether mutual fund decarbonization affects stock prices of divested firms and if this contributes to the reduction of the carbon emissions of these firms.
-Using a new methodology to identify decarbonization trades in a comprehensive dataset of equity mutual fund holdings and firm-level carbon emissions, we calculate a metric of funds’ decarbonization sell pressure (DSP) on stocks.
+This study seeks to determine whether mutual fund decarbonization affects the stock prices of divested firms and contributes to the reduction of these firms’ carbon emissions.
+Using a new methodology to identify equity mutual funds’ decarbonization trades, we calculate a metric of decarbonization selling pressure (DSP) on stocks.
 Controlling for endogeneity and selection bias, we find that high DSP sustainably pressures stock prices downwards.
 Furthermore, we find that divested firms experiencing a stock price decline subsequently reduce their carbon emissions compared to non-divested firms.
-This is consistent with well-known theoretical predictions.
-Various tested alternative explanations like shareholder intervention and financial selling pressure cannot diminish these results.
-Overall, our findings support the divestment movement’s hope that a critical mass of investors are able to reduce firms’ carbon emissions.
+This finding is consistent with theoretical predictions.
+Various tested alternative explanations, such as shareholder intervention and financial selling pressure, cannot diminish these results.
+Overall, our findings support the divestment movement’s hope that a critical mass of investors is able to reduce carbon emissions.

 Keywords: Mutual funds, decarbonization, divestment, price pressure, carbon intensity, climate change, carbon emissions, impact investing

 JEL Classification: G11, G12, G14, G23, Q51, Q54